garrygl/GNS3/README.md

 # End-of-Lab 1

 # Operational Notes and Information for GSN3 Simulation Lab 2

+Abstract: This lab simulates a working CLOS leaf-and-Spine VXLAN MCAST fabric using Cisco CSR1000v appliances as the spines.
+An external switch simalates a bridge connecting

 - Reference - **[Link to Cisco_VXLAN_APIC-EM_Stealthwatch_Prime-Infrastructure_Networking-Lab.pdf (HTML format)](https://github.com/garrygl/GNS3/blob/20b25805cb25cc5977216e78a9a4a0c04696f3e3/Cisco_VXLAN_APIC-EM_Stealthwatch_Prime-Infrastructure_Networking-Lab.pdf)
 - VXLAN Tunnel Endpoint (VTEP): Map tenants’ end devices to VXLAN segments.
 Used to perform VXLAN encapsulation/de-encapsulation.
 - Virtual Network Identifier (VNI): identify a VXLAN segment.
-It hast up to 224 IDs theoretically giving us 16,777,216 segments.
+It can contain up to 224 IDs theoretically giving us 16,777,216 segments.
 (Valid VNI values are from 4096 to 16777215).
-Each segment can transport 802.1q-encapsulated packets, theoretically giving us 212 or 4096 VLANs over a single VNI.
+- Each segment can transport 802.1q-encapsulated packets, theoretically giving us 212 or 4096 VLANs over a single VNI.
 - Network Virtualization Endpoint or Network Virtualization Edge (NVE): overlay interface configured in Cisco devices to define a VTEP
 # Usefull Show Commands
 ```bash